+Kemetic Yoga offers another perspective on the history and tradition of yoga.
 Shine a light on the wall of an Egyptian temple and you’ll find images of goddesses and pharaohs contorted into interesting and beautiful poses.
 Yoga poses.
 Born out of the African nation of Egypt.
-As we celebrate diversity and practice inclusion, it’s fitting that we look at the Kemetic yoga system, resurrected in the 1970’s by Dr. Asar Hapi and Master Yirser Ra Hotep (Elvrid Lawrence) of Chicago, IL.
+As we celebrate diversity and practice inclusion, it’s fitting that we look at the Kemetic yoga system, resurrected in the 1970s by Dr. Asar Hapi and Master Yirser Ra Hotep (Elvrid Lawrence) of Chicago, IL.
 The system has grown in popularity, especially for African Americans looking to reconnect to their roots.

-We’ve asked two, Kemetic Yoga certified, MVP students to give us their insight into the practice.
+My Vinyasa Practice asked two, Kemetic Yoga certified, MVP students, to give us their insight into the practice.
 Let’s meet them!

 Cynthia McCoy: “My Kemetic Yoga Teacher name is Basu Cynt.
 Basu is a title that is given to a certified Yoga teacher practicing the Thef Neterru Sema Paut, the Posture System of Egyptian Yoga.
 My instructor is Basu Asr Neter Aunkh Aakhu.

 My physical fitness background includes dance and cheerleading.
 I am a native Detroiter and at present I reside in the Atlanta, GA area.
 I am 62 years old, married and have 5 children, 1 daughter in-law and 1 granddaughter.